One crowd are searching in religion for a way.

 OKCIR is utopystic in the sense that it continually seeks new personal and world-historical realities that did not previously exist—thus it must by nature be self-critical and self-transcending against its own habituating inertia.
 OKCIR is a movement in the arts—more specifically, a movement in architecture: the spatiotemporal art of becoming human.
 Temporally, it is not projected onto a distant future or past, but is undertaken in the everyday life of the present here-and-now.
 Spatially, it is situated not in retreat from but in the midst of the mainstream culture.
 It is concerned with the spatiotemporal dialectics of world-historical self-knowledge and change.

-The center aims to develop new conceptual (methodological, theoretical, historical), practical, curricular, inspirational and disseminative structures of knowledge whereby the individual can radically understand and determine how world-history and her/his selves constitute one another.
+The center aims to develop new conceptual (methodological, theoretical, historical), practical, pedagogical, inspirational and disseminative structures of knowledge whereby the individual can radically understand and determine how world-history and her/his selves constitute one another.

 OKCIR promotes creative exercises in liberating sociology and alternative pluriversities of knowledge production and publication in the global cyberspace.
 As a virtual research center, its publications are available in part freely online in its open-stacks digital library, in part via subscription to its own or other academic database member-stacks, and others for purchase online via the Okcir Store and other online distributors.
 Selected publications are also available in print for online purchase by libraries, institutions, and interested print readers.